mrjoelkemp/html5-local-redis/README.md

     <script type="text/javascript" src="path/to/local.redis.min.js"></script>

-The library extends the functionality of the `window.localStorage` and polyfills a cookie-based alternative for older browsers.
+The library serves as a wrapper for `window.localStorage` and polyfills a cookie-based alternative for older browsers.

 #### [Read the documentation](http://html5-local-redis.github.com)